usds/erap-guidance/pages/digital-service-delivery/program-websites.md

 * **Which documentation is required and which are alternative forms**: If self-attestation can be used instead of a certain document, be clear about that option.
 * **What will be done with the information:** It is also critical to address privacy concerns.
 This section should detail how the applicant’s information will be used, who it will be shared with, and what information will or will not be shared.

-### When applications are being accepted

-Be clear if applications are or are not currently being accepted.
-If applications are not currently being accepted, indicate when the program will begin, reopen, or if the program accepts applications in cycles.

 ### How to apply

 This section should clearly confirm whether the potential applicant is in the right place to apply.
-Be sure to include the following
+Be sure to include the following:

 #### One or two large, clear, "Apply" buttons
 * Many grantees provide separate application buttons for renters and landlords.